gersteinlab/LICENSE/README.md

+License file for inclusion in Gerstein Lab repositories.

+Create a file called LICENSE, and copy-paste the text below into the file.

 # LICENSE
-License file for inclusion in Gerstein Lab repositories.

-Create a file called LICENSE, and copy-paste the text below between "# START" and "# END" into the file.

-# START

 “Commons Clause” License Condition v1.0